 Never forget to raise the first glass in the bottle to the extraordinary Barti Ddu.

 Often overlooked and misrepresented as being salty, we believe laver seaweed carries a beautifully delicate, savoury flavour profile, which much to our delight, does magical things to the spices and the rum itself when infused.
 You have to try it – it is undeniably smooth.
 Laver seaweed was once one of the most popular food items in South Wales.
-In Pembrokeshire there was once a thriving cottage industry founded around picking laver from the beaches and sending it on to Swansea to be made into laverbread.
+In Pembrokeshire there used to be a thriving cottage industry founded around picking laver from the beaches and sending it on to Swansea to be made into laverbread.

 How should I drink it?